 After her death, the groundbreaking actress was posthumously awarded two stars on the Hollywood Walk of Fame.
 She was inducted into the Black Filmmakers Hall of Fame in 1975, and honored with a commemorative U.S. postage stamp in 2006.

-A well-received biography on her life was published in 2005—Hattie McDaniel: Black Ambition, White Hollywood, by Jill Watts.
+A well-received biography on her life, Hattie McDaniel: Black Ambition, White Hollywood by Jill Watts, was published in 2005.
 In early 2018, it was revealed that producer Alysia Allen had obtained the film rights to the book and was looking to develop a biopic.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!